August, 2019. Postdoctoral Fellow Kim Simpson writes the first of a new monthly blog series

 Amelia Alderson was born 12 November 1769 in Norwich to James Alderson (a physician) and his wife, also Amelia.
 An only child, she lost her mother at 15, and took over care of the house.
 Throughout her life, she moved in circles that, as the Amelia Opie archives website declares, formed ‘a veritable who’s who of political and social life in the late eighteenth and early nineteenth century.’
 Her early connections included the Gurney family – she grew up with John Joseph, who became a leading Quaker, and Elizabeth Gurney (later Fry), who advocated for prison reform, and became the second woman to grace English currency in 2002.
 She also knew Dr Aiken and his sister and literary partner Anna Letitia (later Barbauld).
 Opie wrote from an early age – her first production was a five-act play, Adelaide in 1786, which was performed privately in a Norwich theatre in January 1791, with Amelia playing a principal role.
 Her first novel, The Dangers of Coquetry, was published anonymously in 1790 by Minerva Press, notorious for publishing sentimental and Gothic works, often by women, and often poorly reviewed.
 Opie’s debut, a tragic tale involving a flawed but sympathetic married heroine, a fatal duel, and a stillbirth, was celebrated as a ‘sensible and moral novel’ and ‘a solemn warning to the fair sex’ against coquetry in the Monthly Catalogue, whilst the London Review took a less conservative view: ‘while [the novel] attributes the most mischievous and dreadful consequences to a little innocent coquetry in the character of a wife, it [shows] them to have proceeded from an idle, ridiculous, and unfounded jealousy on part of her husband.’

 Indeed, Opie was no stranger to radical thought.
 In 1794, she met proto-anarchist William Godwin, and two years later she met Mary Wollstonecraft, author of the feminist tract, A Vindication of the Rights of Woman (1792).
 After she married John Opie in May 1798, her friendship circle further expanded to include fashionable women like Lady Caroline Lamb, artists like Joshua Reynolds, and writers like Elizabeth Inchbald.
 She was well-travelled, visiting Europe several times in her life, especially Paris.
 In Paris in 1802, Opie met Maria Edgeworth, JMW Turner and Helen Maria Williams.
 John Opie passed away at just 46 in 1807, leading to a period of retirement, but as his biographer Ada Earland notes, ‘so pleasure-loving and vivacious a temperament could not be long kept under and in the spring of 1810 Amelia found her way back to the gay world.’
 This world included the famed Madame de Staël, who Opie met in 1810.
 She corresponded with William Hayley from 1812, and met Walter Scott in 1816.
-A Unitarian in early life, in 1814 Opie started to attend Quaker services, and finally became a member of the Society of Friends on August 11, 1825, after the death of her father.
+A Unitarian in early life, in 1814 Opie started to attend Quaker services, and finally became a member of the Society of Friends on August 11, 1825, shortly before the death of her father.
 After this point, she turned her mind to charitable pursuits, developing friendships with a new circle, and becoming deeply involved in the abolition movement, led by the Quakers.

 Opie enjoyed a prolific publishing career.
 After her debut novel in 1790, in 1795, she published 15 poems in the radical Norwich periodical, The Cabinet, and she had four poems published in the Annual Anthology of 1799.
 Many more publications, including novels, poetry, children’s books, memoirs, and didactic works, followed: